YOF Granting Framework

 The YOF is committed to enhancing the wellbeing of young people who face exclusion and barriers to full participation in community life.

-The YOF benefits youth aged 12 to 25 and their families, and who are:
+YOF projects benefit youth aged 12 to 25 and their families, and those who are:

 Indigenous youth (i.e. First Nation, Métis or Inuit youth)